 - ReKeying, i.e. a functionality that allows users to replace the private key without having to change the public address.
 Changing the key provides greater flexibility in the use of the keys and opens the door to use cases such as mass migration of users from other platforms.
 Thanks to ReKeying, large, centralized platforms can migrate their users' accounts to the Algorand network, create accounts automatically on their behalf, and then give them the opportunity to take full control over such an account (by replacing the private key)

 - Stateful Smart Contracts, i.e. a kind of smart contracts with global memory.
 So far, ASC1, or Algorand Smart Contracts, on the first layer, provided the benefits related to safety, speed and mega-low costs that layer-1 offers for Algorand (they are built into this layer).
 However, these are smart contracts with limited functionality.
-In August 2020 Algorand expanded smart contracts with the possibility of storing a global state, which can also be available from other smart contracts.
-This may sound quite mysterious (the following will tell you about it best film), but in general it greatly extends the possibilities of what can be built on the basis of the Algorand platform, importantly = the possibilities of what can be built in a decentralized way.
-In the previous version of the protocol, for example, it would not be possible to make a decentralized exchange, or a UniSwap liquidity pool, or even a voting system.
-Such a voting system requires that the results of voting are stored in an unmanipulated, transparent and undeniable manner - i.e. ON CHAIN.
-It is now possible and easily accessible.
+In August 2020 Algorand expanded smart contracts with the possibility of storing a global state, which can also be accessed from other smart contracts.
+This may sound quite mysterious (the video below will tell you about it best), but in general it greatly expands the possibilities of what can be built on the basis of the Algorand platform, which is important = the possibilities of what can be built in a decentralized way.
+In the previous version of the protocol, for example, it would not be possible to create a decentralized exchange or UniSwap liquidity pool, or even a voting system.
+Such a voting system requires storing the voting results in an unmanipulated, transparent and undeniable way - that is ON CHAIN.
+Now it's possible, and it's easily accessible.

 Generally like this functional abundance is attracting more and more use cases to the Algorand network.